The New Year is almost upon us; this means it’s time to start out new and fresh and maybe make some changes and a New Years’ resolution or two.

 The next thing I organized was all my holidays.
 I’d start with Christmas and Easter, as those usually are big family get-togethers and can become very stressful around those times of year.
 The Christmas Binder is here and the Easter Binder is here.

-Also, a cheat…if you need to “buy” yourself some time as a stay at home mom, grab your kids some free printable kids activities and they can play around with them while you get some things done to organize! 🙂 All these Christian printables are free when you use discount code: FAITH
+Also, a cheat…if you need to “buy” yourself some time as a stay at home mom, grab your kids some printable kids activities and they can play around with them while you get some things done to organize! 🙂 Check out my awesome Christian printables here!!

 Make a budget